 - Becoming a mother was the most fascinating, exciting, exhilarating experience in my life.
 Nothing else in my life matches the feeling.

-- In 2016 we were blessed with our third little blessing, Camilla Mae.
+- In October of 2016 we were blessed with our third little blessing, Camilla Mae.
 Click here to read about her birth story and check out a bunch of her pictures.

 Alrighty now, thank you for stopping by and making it to the end.
 I hope you enjoyed meeting and learning about me.